rvangelder11/Big-Digital-clock-with-5-inch-displays/README.md

 An optional DS18B20 temperature sensor can be added that will display the temperature every 30 seconds.

+Optionally, the brightness can be dimmed when it gets darker via an LDR (for use in a bedroom).

 A printed circuit has been made for the control function and separate PCB’s have been made to accommodate the shift registers that control the displays.
 The displays are glued in a precisely cut passepartout and put in a picture frame of IKEA, type RIBBA, 50x23 for the 4 inch displays and 50x70 for the 5 inch displays.
 If you only use 4 displays of 4 inch, you could use a 30x40 picture frame.
 The PCB’s are put in the back of the picture frame.
 The clock can be used standing or hanging.